World One

-World One was being built at an estimated cost of over US $321 million.
-Construction began in 2011, and it was expected to be 442 m tall.
-As the developer failed to obtain approval from the Airports Authority of India for that height, the project was stalled for few years.
+World One was built at an estimated cost of over US $321 million.
+Construction began in 2011, and was initially said to be 442 m tall.
+However, the developer failed to obtain approval from the Airports Authority of India for that height; the project was then stalled for a few years.
 Following the delay, the project was redesigned to the current height and completed.

-World One's architect is Pei Cobb Freed & Partners, the structural engineer is Leslie E. Robertson Associates & MEP engineer is Buro Happold Engineers.
-The whole project i.e. The World Towers consists of three towers.
+World One's architect is Pei Cobb Freed & Partners, the structural engineer is Leslie E. Robertson Associates & MEP engineer is BuroHappold Engineering.
+The whole project consists of three towers.
 There were two construction civil contractors involved: Arabian Construction Co. and Simplex (World One), Muscovite Group (World Crest, World View).
-Indian Millionaires also take part of this huge tower and some own a percentage.